neural-data-science/NESC_3505/syllabus.md

 At the end of every week (7-week course) or two weeks (12-week course) there will be a scheduled, synchronous "Demo Day".
 You are not required to attend Demo Days synchronously, but they are an opportunity to share and showcase work, ask questions, and generally discuss the demos and course material.
 Demo days also serve as the deadline for submitting each demo.

 ### Portfolio
 One of the outcomes of this class is that you will have a portfolio demonstrating your work, that you could show to a potential employer or graduate supervisor.
 Building this will mostly happen in the context of your completing the course work (demos, projects, and assignments).
 Assembling your portfolio simply means selecting what you feel best represents your work, and putting a bit of "packaging" around it.
 You will submit a first version midway through the course for feedback, and then a final version at the end of term.
+Grading will be according to a rubric with five components: quantity of samples; breadth; quality of work; quality of presentation; and organization.
+The detailed rubric is provided on the Teams site.
+There are also a colection of videos with advice on how to create and format your portfolio online.

 # Grading
 This course follows the Dalhousie grading scale, but in a different way than you are probably used to.
 Borrowing the model of role-playing games (RPGs), you accumulate [experience points (XP)](https://dalpsychneuro.github.io/NESC_3505_textbook/1/assessment_evaluation.html#everyone-starts-with-an-f) by completing the assessments and evaluations listed above.
 Formative assessments are pass/fail, so you get the full XP for completing them.
 Summative evaluations are graded, so the XP you receive will be in proportion to your grade (e.g., if you get 70% on an assignment, you get 70% of the XP that the assignment is worth).
 Like RPGs, your XP determine your level in the course, according to the table below.
 Your level at the end of the course determines your final grade.